Pro Data

 Get the Pro Pass for unmetered access

 Every account gets 10 free calls to try the API + MCP.
-The Pro Pass is a one-time $35 purchase for unmetered access — everything in the Standard Pass plus the data endpoints, bulk zip download, and historical tournament slicing.
-Reproducible notebooks land ahead of kickoff.
+The Pro Pass is a one-time $35 purchase for unmetered access: everything in the Standard Pass plus the data endpoints, bulk zip download, and historical tournament slicing.
+Every endpoint updates after each match day through the tournament.
 Already hold the Standard Pass?
 Upgrade for $20.